Ambossmann/HBWHelper/README.md

-# Hypixel Bed Wars Helper
+# Hypixel Bed Wars Helper - Sleepover Edition

-Hypixel Bed Wars Helper (HBW Helper) is a Minecraft Forge mod which shows you information you care about in a Hypixel Bed Wars game at a glance.
+Hypixel Bed Wars Helper - Sleepover Edition (HBW Helper SE) is a Minecraft mod which shows you information you care about in a Hypixel Bed Wars game at a glance.

 ## Features